 Figure 1.
 Transactions between system end-points

-Figure 1 shows the end-points of the system and the transactions between them.
-Sensor data and diagnostic information are pushed from the site to the cloud infrastructure hosted on Amazon Web Services (AWS), which provides storage and analysis of the information.
+Figure 1 shows the end-points of the system and their transactions.
+Sensor data and diagnostic information are pushed from the site to the cloud infrastructure hosted on Amazon Web Services (AWS), which provides storage and analysis services.
 Commands can be sent to the site to configure sensor-hosts and updates can be patched by developers for the cloud services.
 Figure 2 provides a more detailed view, exposing key sub-systems required for these transactions.

 Figure 2.
 System architecture showing key sub-systems and interfaces

-Several sensor-hosts are placed within the site to create a self-forming multi-hop mesh network that interfaces with the client/developers through a TCP/IP network.
+Sensor-hosts are placed within the site to create a self-forming multi-hop mesh network that interfaces with the client/developers with TCP/IP.
 The sensor-hosts within the WSN are AVR-based microcontrollers (duinoPRO) with digital sensors and Dusty modules which provide communication using Linear Technology’s SmartMesh-IP network protocol.
-The sensor-hosts sample data and diagnostics, and transmit/forward the payload to the centralised network-manager node.
+Sensor-hosts sample data and diagnostics, and transmit/forward the payload to the centralised network-manager node.
 The network manager uploads this data using the Node-RED service to AWS.

 The payload standard that is sent throughout the network is shown in Figure 3